IIIF/3d/temp-draft-4.md

 This property sets the background color behind any painted resources on a Canvas or Scene.

-The value _MUST_ be string, which defines an RGB color.
+The value _MUST_ be string, which defines a color.
 It SHOULD be a hex value starting with "#" and is treated in a case-insensitive fashion.
 The value _MAY_ have 8 digits, in order to specify transparency in the RGBA format.
 Transparency is only useful for the background color of a Canvas that is painted into a Scene.
 If this property is not specified, then the default value is client-dependent.

  * A Canvas _MAY_ have the `backgroundColor` property<br/>